Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

    ```
    docker tag miyagi-recommendation:latest [ACRname]/miyagi-recommendation:latest
    ```
+   >**Note**: The command docker push [ACRname]/miyagi-recommendation:latest uploads a Docker image from your local machine to the specified Azure Container Registry (ACR).
+By executing this command, you make the miyagi-recommendation:latest image available in the ACR, enabling it to be used in various deployments and services within Azure.

 1. Once you are logged into ACR.
 Run the below command to push the updated docker image of the recommendation service to the container registry.

    **Note**: Make sure to replace **[ACRname]** with **<inject key="AcrLoginServer" enableCopy="true"/>**.